useidel/signal-desktop-fedora/README.md

 # signal-desktop-fedora

-Some experiments with the SPEC file to create an RPM for fedora
+Some experiments with the SPEC file to create an RPM for fedora - basically about the patching of the source.

 The source of signal-desktop are here: https://github.com/signalapp/Signal-Desktop